dcernst/dcernst.github.io/teaching/mat232f20/homework.md

 </div>

 ## Instructions ##
 On each homework assignment, please write (i) your name, (ii) name of course, and (iii) homework number.
 You are allowed and encouraged to work together on homework.
-Yet, each student is expected to turn in his or her own work.
+Yet, each student is expected to turn in their own work.
 In general, late homework will not be accepted.
 However, you are allowed to turn in **up to three late homework assignments with no questions asked**.

 The following framework assumes that we will be in a remote setting.
 If we happen to return to face-to-face classes, we will adjust in a natural way.
 With a few exceptions, homework assignment will consist of two parts.